 I was given money to buy two players - a striker and a goalkeeper.
 I simply had to choose Alan Shearer but wasn’t too sure on the goalkeeper - that was until I saw Neville Southall, decision made!
 After my birthday passed they sat pride of place on the TV in the lounge.
 And then it started.
 I had the Corinthian figure bug.
 I very quickly outgrew the top of the TV and had to move to on top of a chest of drawers and it slowly moved onto every surface I was allowed to use in the house, including a specially made display case!

 Even as a child, I worried about the ‘condition’ of my figures.
-This meant I had to stop ripping open the packaging and actually playing with them - I started to kept them all in pristine condition in their blister pack.
-Worried I wasn’t enjoying them enough - my dad even attached string around my room so I they could be hung and display them all.
+This meant I had to stop ripping open the packaging and actually playing with them - I started to keep them all in pristine condition in their blister packs.
+Worried I wasn’t enjoying them enough - my dad even attached string around my bedroom so the blisters could be hung and displayed in all their glory.

 The greatest thing about collecting Corinthian figures?
 Easy, the conventions at Villa Park.
 Without a doubt the best day of the year for any football figure collector out there.
 Does life get any better than rummaging around in a bargain bin to find that Mark Pembridge figure you’ve always been looking for?
 I doubt it.
 Surrounded by literally thousands of figures - I was in absolute heaven.
 Take me back any day of the week!

-In my opinion, MicroStars were a great addition to the Corinthian brand - I mean not only did you get a football figure, it came inside chocolate!
+In my opinion, MicroStars were a great addition to the Corinthian brand - It meant not only did you get a football figure, it came inside chocolate!
 Headliners sometimes had a tendency to fall over if the figure wasn’t quite molded correctly but Microstars didn’t have that problem due to their size.
-One of my favourite pieces in my collection is the Microstars legend box - one I can highly recommend that you check out.
+One of my favourite pieces in my collection is the Microstars legend box - one I can highly recommend that you check out if you don’t already own it.

 My Headliner/ProStar favourites?
 Now that’s a difficult one.
-My favourite range has to be the Ballon d'Or range - the figures are molded beautifully but sadly there are quite a few Ballon d'Or figures in my opinion should have been created, it could have made for a much larger range.
+My favourite range has to be the Ballon d'Or range - the figures are molded beautifully but sadly the range was stopped early due to legal worries.
 My favourite figure?
 Yoshikatsu Kawaguchi sporting the fantastic France ‘98 flame goalkeeper shirt.
 It’s an absolute beauty of a figure.
+But that said, the Carlos Valderrama figure is a close second!

-Like @CorinthianHead, up until a couple of years ago my figures were sat in my parents loft - lost and gathering dust, just waiting for someone to re-discover the Corinthian magic.
-That was until I was told to shift them, and moving thousands of figures from one loft to another is something I wouldn’t rush to do again!
+Up until around four years ago my figures were sat in my parents loft - lost and gathering dust, just waiting for someone to re-discover the Corinthian magic.
+That was until I was told to shift them... and moving thousands of figures from one loft to another is something I wouldn’t rush to do again!

-As I was moving them it all came flooding back to me, so I did what any football mad person would do and started bought some more.
+As I was moving them it all came flooding back to me, so I did what any football figure mad person would do and started buying some more.
 I mean you can never have too many football figures... right?
 That’s what I keep telling myself anyway.
-I’m very slowing sorting through them and post pictures of my collection on @90sfootball from time to time, selling doubles and filling in any gaps - and I’m trying to put as many on display at possible as can be seen in pictures throughout this article.

 So there you have it - a little bit about my collection.
 If anyone wants to write a blog post on their football related collection - Please get in touch.
 And of course, if you’re reading this and have anything Corinthian related for sale feel free to send me a message.
-I can always have more!
+As I’ve said - I can absolutely always have more!